BusKill/usb-a-magnetic-breakaway/README.md

 ##  What's New?

-* Updates to goldfishlaser Version: Goldfishlaser has started over from scratch to use disc magnets and also to go back to a two piece instead of three piece design.
-However, the three piece design with the hex magnets is also still available.
-Publicised here: https://www.buskill.in/3d-print-2023-04/

-* New FreeCAD version: Leoheck has started working on a version of the case in FreeCAD.
-This version uses Yoosoo spring pressure pogo pins,uses aluminium can for pin contacts, and has pressfit voids for cube magnets.
-This version contains a female USB port.
+* Updates to goldfishlaser Version: She is currently filming Part 2 ofthe assembly instructions and working on the final written documentation.

 ## What's in this Repo?